Religion in South Africa: Catholicism

 The Catholic Church in South Africa is part of the universal Catholic Church composed of the Roman Rite and 23 Eastern Rites, of which the South African church is under the spiritual leadership of the Southern African Catholic Bishops Conference and the pope based in Vatican City.
 It is made up of 26 dioceses and archdioceses plus an apostolic vicariate.

-In 1996, there were approximately 3.3 million Catholics in South Africa making up 6% of the total South African population.
+In 1996, there were approximately 3.3 million Catholics in South Africa, accounting for 6% of the total population.
 Currently, there are 3.8 million Catholics.
 2.7 million are of various black African ethnic groups, such as Zulu, Xhosa, and Sotho.
 Coloured and white South Africans each account for roughly 300,000.
 Most white Catholics are English speaking.
 The majority are descended from Irish and Italian immigrants.
 Many others are Portuguese settlers who left Angola and Mozambique after they became independent in the 1970s, or their children.
 The proportion of Catholics among the predominantly Calvinist white Afrikaans speakers, or South African Indians, is extremely small.

 Minority religions

 Islam

 Islam in South Africa is a minority religion, practised by less than 1.6% of the total population, according to estimates.
 It has grown in three phases.
-The first phase brought the earliest Muslims as part of the involuntary migration of slaves, political prisoners and political exiles from Africa and Asia (mainly from the Indonesian archipelago) that lasted from about 1652 to the mid-1800s.
+The first phase brought the earliest Muslims as part of the involuntary migration of enslaved people, political prisoners, and political exiles from Africa and Asia (mainly from the Indonesian archipelago) that lasted from about 1652 to the mid-1800s.
 The second phase was the arrival of Indians as indentured laborers to work in the sugar-cane fields in Natal between 1860 and 1868, and again from 1874 to 1911.
 Of the approximately 176,000 Indians of all faiths who were transported to the Natal province, almost 7-10% of the first shipment were Muslims.

-The third phase, following the end of Apartheid, has been marked by the wave of African Muslims that have arrived on the shores and borders of South Africa.
+The third phase, following the end of apartheid, has been marked by the wave of African Muslims who have arrived on the shores and borders of South Africa.
 Recent figures estimate the number as between 75,000 and 100,000.
 Added to this are a considerable number of Muslims from India and Pakistan who have arrived as economic migrants.
 Although, the majority of South African Muslims are Sunni, smaller numbers are Ahmadi, particularly in Cape Town.

-The Auwal or Owal Mosque built in 1794, is a mosque in the Bo-Kaap neighbourhood of Cape Town, South Africa, it is recognised as the first mosque established in the country.
+The Auwal (Owal) Mosque, built in 1794, is a mosque in the Bo-Kaap neighbourhood of Cape Town, South Africa.
+It is recognised as the first mosque established in the country.
 It is also believed that Sheikh Yusuf of Macassar was the first person to introduce the Quran in South Africa.